katur/eegi/README_database_migration.md

 ## Data Migration Script

-A script is used to migrate new or updated rows, which lives in `utils/management/commands`.
-(It does not yet account for deleted rows, so just prior to the official migration to the new database, the script should be run on a truncated database).
-To run:
+A script is used to migrate new or updated rows;
+it does not yet account for deleted rows, so should be run on a truncated database just prior to the official migration to the new database.
+The script lives in `utils/management/commands`, and can be run with:

-    ./manage.py migrate_legacy_data
+    ./manage.py migrate_legacy_data [start_step end_step]

 In a nutshell, the script is broken into about 10 steps,